 - The usually light-hearted Pokémon anime (which normally has a goofy and incompetent Terrible Trio composing of two delinquents and a talking Meowth as the primary antagonists) has:

-- The Bigger Bads in Pretty Cure franchise are usually like this.
+- The Big Bads of the Pretty Cure franchise are usually like this.
 One of them is an entity that existed before everything and wants to plunge everything into nothingness, another is a life-hating Eldritch Abomination that turns every planet he visits into sand dunes, yet another is a monster born out of humanity's collective negative emotions, etc etc...
 This is a series that is (supposedly) for little girls in elementary schoolyears.

 - Fruits Basket is an adorable series about a cute high school girl who befriends a lot of pretty boys and the hijinks that ensue.
 Then we are introduced to Akito, who we learn has been committing various forms of physical and psychological abuse on various family members, and has no problem with doing the same to any "outsiders" who look like they're butting in.
 Later, Akito actually becomes sympathetic when her mother, Ren, is revealed to be even worse.